 Yes, Aspen is ritzy.
 It’s shi-shi, and frou-frou, and whatever else you want to call it.
 It’s also a damn good place to ski and probably one of the best après spots in the West.
-Here’s how to do it right.
+Here’s how to do it right in five easy steps.

 1. Start at a house party.
 It seems many are going on, especially when events like the World Cup Finals or the X Games are in town.
 Don’t worry about an invite, the key is to walk in like you own the place (or least like you know the person who does), shake a few hands, enthusiastically hug a stranger.

 This will make them think they should remember your name, feel guilty they don’t, and probably offer you a beer to quell their guilt.
 Otherwise, ask around if anyone has seen your friend “Steve.”
 Enjoy a few brews, and you’re off to the next stop.

 2. Justice Snow’s is a chic spot smack downtown in an 1889 building with an unmatched view of Aspen mountain.
 Plus, there’s a secret happy hour—just ask—that includes $5 margaritas made from scratch by the best-dressed bartenders you’ll see in town.
 Need a snack with that tequila buzz?
 Mushroom flatbread is enough to share.

 3. Next stop: Victoria’s.
 It’s half coffee shop, half whiskey bar, and if Johnny Love is behind the bar, you’re in for a good time.